kolluria/oapi-validator-echo-sample/README.md

   * `validate: base64` to `password` in `User` schema.
   * Added a custom tag validator for `base64` in `utils/validators.go`.
 * To see the validation in action, run the server and send a request with invalid data to the `POST /store/order` endpoint.

+## Future work

+Since my vision for this project is to be a template for future projects, I plan to do the following in the future(preferably with the help of the community):
+* Add more custom tags to the models.
+* Add more custom tag validators.
+* Add client generation.
+* Add tests.
+* Containerize the application.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.